molinfo-vienna/software-development/QUICK_SETUP.md

 1. Get a proper IDE

-    We recommend donwloading and installing ==VS Code== for your project.
+    We recommend donwloading and installing <mark>VS Code</mark> for your project.
     There are numerous other IDEs (e.g. PyChamr, Spyer,...) but VS Code is lightweight and can be extended easily to the favour of your choice.

-    To install our recommendation go to [VS Code Homepage](https://code.visualstudio.com/download) to download the IDE and install it
+    To donwload and install our recommendation go to [VS Code Homepage](https://code.visualstudio.com/download).
+Follow the instructions for your operating system.

 2. Setup your python package manager